Pandan Indah: Public transport

 Though named as such, the Pandan Indah LRT station does not directly serve Pandan Indah.
 The Cempaka station is much closer.

 Car

 Pandan Indah is well connected with other towns in Selangor and Kuala Lumpur.
 The MRR2 Federal Route 28 runs through the western flank of Pandan Indah, linking it with Ampang, Ulu Klang as well as Cheras and Sri Petaling.
 Also, the extension of the Besraya Expressway which opened in July 2014 reduced travelling time from Ampang and Pandan Indah districts to downtown Kuala Lumpur, Sungai Besi and Petaling Jaya.

 Politics

-Pandan Indah is part of the Pandan parliamentary constituency, currently represented by Wan Azizah Wan Ismail of PKR.
+Pandan Indah is part of the Pandan parliamentary constituency, currently represented by Rafizi Ramli of PH-PKR.

 On the state level, Pandan Indah straddles two state seats - Cempaka and Teratai.
 Following a 2016 re-delineation exercise, Pandan Indah is set to become its own state constituency, succeeding the current Cempaka state constituency.